Server CPU Monitoring Strategy - Proactive Performance Management

 Solutions:

-- Use Zuzia.app to identify top CPU-consuming processes
+- For details, see related guide.
+Use Zuzia.app to identify top CPU-consuming processes

 - Review application logs for errors or inefficient operations